ChrisChauyh/Lightning.io-FileTransferApp-/README.md

 Text input and send to others
 Multi platform(Windows, MacOS, IOS, Android,Linux) PWA application Web socket for sending data about received file.

+I like the way how easy Amazon can configure a new server.
+I have my own domain novaphoenix.ddns.net , so it made things more easier